rfhb/ctrdata/README.md

 * Package `ctrdata` is expected to work on Linux, Mac OS X and MS Windows systems, if installation requirements (above) are met.

 * Package `ctrdata` also uses [Variety](https://github.com/variety/variety).
 In fact, `variety.js` will automatically be downloaded into the package's `exec` directory when first using the function that needs it.
 This may fail if this directory is not writable for the user and this issue is not yet addressed.
-Note that `variety.js` may not work well with remote mongo databases, see documentation of `findCTRkeys()`.
+Note that `variety.js` may not work well with remote mongo databases, see documentation of `dbFindVariable()`.

 * In case `curl` fails with an SSL error, run this code to update the certificates in the root of package `curl`:
 ```R